mazetoken/mminer/README.md

 - Download and install Debian, Kali Linux or Ubuntu 20.4 LTS from Microsoft Store

-- Open Kali Linux or Ubuntu command line (Start menu - Debian, Kali or Ubuntu)
+- Open Linux command line (Start menu - Debian, Ubuntu or Kali)

 - Setup your username and password

-- In a command line type commands (press enter after every command; commands are the same for Debian, Kali and Ubuntu):
+- In a command line type commands (press enter after every command; commands are the same for Debian, Ubuntu and Kali Linux):

 `cd /mnt/c`